Rep. Blake Farenthold settled sexual harassment claim for $84,000

-The settlement came after Farenthold's former communications director, Lauren Greene, brought a complaint against the Texas congressman in 2014 for sexual harassment and discrimination.
-Both parties agreed to settle out of court the following year.
+Farenthold's former communications director, Lauren Greene, brought the complaint against him for sexual harassment and discrimination.
+Both parties agreed to settle out of court in 2015.

-Rep. Gregg Harper, R-Miss., who is the top Republican on the House Administration Committee, told House Republicans Friday morning in a closed-door meeting that the Office of Compliance had made just one settlement for sexual harassment complaints, in the amount of $84,000 since 2012.
+Rep. Gregg Harper of Mississippi, the top Republican on the House Administration Committee, told House Republicans on Friday morning in a closed-door meeting that the Office of Compliance had made just one settlement for sexual harassment complaints, in the amount of $84,000 since 2012.

-Two sources familiar with the case confirmed to NBC News that settlement was for the complaint against Farenthold.
-The name of the congressman involved was first reported by Politico.
+Two sources familiar with the case confirmed to NBC News that that settlement was for the complaint against Farenthold.
+That the congressman involved was Farenthold was first reported by Politico.

 “While I 100% support more transparency with respect to claims against members of Congress, I can neither confirm nor deny that settlement involved my office as the Congressional Accountability Act prohibits me from answering that question,” Farenthold said in a statement.